superduper-io/superduper/docs/content/execute_api/sql_queries.md

 # SQL select queries

-In order to support as many data-backends as possible, superduper supports the `ibis` query API to build SQL queries.
+In order to support as many data-backends as possible, Superduper supports the `ibis` query API to build SQL queries.

-With `superduper` one would write:
+With `Superduper` one would write:

 ```python
 t = db['my_table']